 In 1992, the founders of prAna set out to create sustainably made and stylish yoga and climbing apparel, and the brand has mostly stayed true to those roots.
 Today, prAna is an industry leader in eco-friendly practices, including the use of organic cotton, recycled wool, RDS-certified down, and bluesign-approved fabrics in their clothing.
 They’re also inviting other brands to join their Responsible Packaging Movement in a collaborative effort to help reduce packaging waste across the entire industry.
 Finally, we love that prAna often offers each piece in a wide array of colors and sizes—one editor landed on the brand years ago because they sold a 31-inch-waist pant, which is fairly uncommon in the market.

-One standout in prAna’s current lineup is their Stretch Zion pant (and women’s Halle), which snagged the top spot in our hiking pant round-up this year due to its excellent combination of comfort and performance.
+One standout in prAna’s current lineup is their Stretch Zion II pant (and women’s Halle II), which is one of our go-to hiking pants due to its excellent combination of comfort and performance.
 The classy colorways also make it a viable around-town and travel option, and we’ve found it doubles as a great climbing pant, too.
 Those searching for technical, mountain-ready shells and insulation should look elsewhere, but prAna has excellent everyday appeal (especially in outdoorsy cities like Boulder, Bend, and Seattle).
 It’s worth noting that prAna was acquired in 2014 by outdoor giant Columbia Sportswear, but the quality and environmental ethos remain.

 Location: Örnsköldsvik, Sweden